-1) Acerola and Blood Sugar
+1) Blood Sugar

 Acerola may help reduce blood sugar levels, according to a 2006 study from Bioscience, Biotechnology, and Biochemistry.
 In tests on mice, scientists demonstrated that antioxidants extracted from acerola may help suppress transport of blood sugar throughout the intestines.

-2) Acerola and Oxidative Stress
+2) Oxidative Stress

 In a laboratory study published in Plant Foods for Human Nutrition in 2011, researchers found that acerola extract may fight oxidative stress (an aging-related process linked to a number of major diseases).

-3) Acerola and Lung Cancer
+3) Lung Cancer